 In 2018, the Agricultural Law reclassified Cañano as an agricultural product and legalized its cultivation at the federal level.
 The law removed some forms of cannabis from the state from List 1 and creates a legal distinction between hemp and marijuana.
 Hemp is cannabis with less than 0.3% THC and marijuana refers to cannabis with more than 0.3% THC.
 With this, the law legalized CBD because it is derived from cannabis with less than 0.3% THC, as long as it has been cultivated with state and federal regulations.
 However, it does not mean that CBD is universally legal throughout the United States under the 2018 Farm Bill legislation.

-The Food and Drug Administration (FDA) has the power to regulate the labeling of CBD products, including therapeutic claims and the use of CBD as a food additive.
-The FDA maintains that CBD cannot legally be added to foods and beverages, or marketed as a dietary supplement.
+The Food and Drug Administration (FDA) can regulate the labeling of CBD products, including therapeutic claims and using CBD as a food additive.
+The FDA maintains that CBD cannot legally be added to foods and beverages or marketed as a dietary supplement.
 The agency has also been strict in its position against any labeling that could be perceived as medical claims about CBD.
 The Farm Bill also gave states the option to regulate and prohibit the cultivation and trade of CBD.
 New York is a state that has its own regulatory framework for CBD, adopting some FDA directives and avoiding others.

 New York CBD Laws